st4ck/Mi-Band-5-Show-External-Live-Data/README.md

 ## Why
 Customizing (and unlocking) Mi Band 5 could not be so easy and there are so many reason you wouldn't do it, including continue to use Mi Fit application.

-For this reasong I created a sketch of a Music Player using Media Notifications.
+For this reason I created a sketch of a Music Player using Media Notifications.
 It's just a workaround but works smoothly in my case.

 To show how it works I push every 30 seconds stock data from Amazon AWS through the player